 The spout of this teapot began to drip soon after it was purchased, making it impossible to pour a cup of tea without getting it all over the table.
 Fed up with the constant dribbles of water, rather than finding a new use for it, the owner put it into the back of the cupboard, and forgot all about it.
 Resentful, the little ceramic teapot now leaves small puddles of water on surfaces in the home, and the owner is always wondering why her sleeves keep getting wet from the kitchen counter.”

-The story slip can be pasted on to the backing board of a frame, or mounted in a window under the print itself for framing if desired.
-My signature on the print is in the bottom right hand corner, so probably won't show if getting the print mounted, so if you would like the story slip signed with my red makers stamp and pencil signature, please message me when placing the order.
+The story slip can be pasted on to the backing board of a frame, or mounted in a window under the print itself for framing if desired (if using bespoke framing).

 Printed on 100g oatmeal 100% recycled paper (with natural flecks).